ReCoded-Org/curriculum-backend-readings/module3-crud-and-data-models/r1.1-principles-of-setting-up-your-schema/README.md

 #### When to `Embed`:

-- Retrive all data in a single query.
+- To retrive all data in a single query.
 - Avoid expense JOINs or $lookups.
 - Update all data with a single operation.
 - In one-to-one or one-to-many relationships between documents.